 Children have plenty of opportunity to perform to audiences including their peers, the school and their parents.
-We have KS2 class assemblies each term; a choral piece is always included and this gives the children the opportunity to showcase and extend their skills in working with dialogue, using their voice in a variety of ways, use of gesture and eye contact.
+We have KS2 class assemblies each term; a choral poem is always included and this gives the children the opportunity to showcase and extend their skills in working with dialogue, using their voice in a variety of ways and the use of gesture and eye contact.
+Arts and Culture Week is also an ideal opportunity for children to improve, extend and practice their oracy skills through performance.
+The week involves a programme of activities linked to a chosen country where children have the opportunity to work and verbally interact with professionals; the week culminates in class performance to a large audience of family, friends and other school parents.
+Choral work is always included in each class' programme.